How to set up an electronic organisation

-Any user type, for example a legal practitioner, authorised officer or delegate can register their business as an eOrganisation.
+A legal practitioner, authorised officer or delegate user type can register their business as an eOrganisation.
 By default, the person who registers the eOrganisation will also become the administrator; however this can be changed down the track.

 To register the business, login to your account and click 'Manage profile'.

 [User clicks the Manage profile tab]

 Your profile will display.
 Click the Register eOrganisation tab

 Here, you will need to enter the detail of your organisation, including the ABN or ACN.
 You will also need to click Confirm, to confirm the ABN or ACN is active.